-If you visit Hong Kong (HKG), you could then book a flight on Cathay Pacific to Ho Chi Minh City (SGN) for 4,500 Avios.
-Next, you could hop over to Kuala Lumpur on Malaysia Airlines for another 4,500 Avios.
+Since British Airways is a Oneworld airline, you can also use your Avios to book short haul awards on partners as well.
+If you visit Hong Kong (HKG), you could then book a flight on Cathay Pacific to Ho Chi Minh City (SGN) for 10,000 Avios.
+Next, you could hop over to Kuala Lumpur on Malaysia Airlines for just 7,500 Avios.

 Hot Tip: Check out some of the best ways to redeem British Airways Avios for some more inspiration.

 One of the easiest ways to book a trip to Europe is with United MileagePlus miles.
-With 60,000 Ultimate Rewards from your Chase Sapphire Reserve, you can transfer them to your United account and book a round-trip economy class award ticket to Europe.
+With 80,000 Ultimate Rewards from your Chase Sapphire Reserve card, you can transfer them to your United account and book 2 round-trip economy class award tickets to Europe.